souravk29/Process_scheduling_algo1/README.md

 ├── README.md            # Project documentation

-Note: Features like Round Robin, Shortest Job First (SJF), Priority Scheduling are yet to implemented in code.
+Note: Features like Round Robin, Shortest Job First (SJF), Priority Scheduling are yet to be implemented in code.